sisyphean-labs/json-toolkit/README.md

 ### json-to-xml
 #### Description
-json-to-xml takes json from stdin and formats the data as xml on stdout assuming a top level "root" tag.
+json-to-xml takes json from stdin and formats the data as xml on stdout.
+Only an object with a single key can be converted to xml.
 #### Examples
 ```bash
 echo '{"root": {"a": "b"}}' | json-to-xml